minprog/app-studio/40 Guided/50 Restaurant/10 Assignment.md

     The `JsonObjectRequest` takes 4 arguments:

-        - the url that the request should be submitted to
+        - the url that the request should be submitted to (recall which URL?)
-        - a JSON object that should be added to the API call (if any, so this can be null)
+        - data that should be sent with the API call (in this case nothing, so `null`)
-        - and two listeners
+        - and two references to listeners that will handle the response; in this case, the same class will handle the responses, so use `this` to point this out

     Since we need to know whether the request succeeded or not, we will need to implement two listeners that trigger when the request succeeded or failed, respectively.